HelixDB/helix-db/k8s/README.md

 ## Docker Image

-The container image runs the the `helix-container` binary which was compiled with the helix push tool previously.
+The container image runs the `helix-container` binary which was compiled with the helix push tool previously.

-## Build and Push

-The Helm chart is located in the helm/ directory and provides a configurable Kubernetes deployment, service, and persistent volume claim.

 ### Helm Chart Structure